-- Chair: (A) The Chair of the Conservation Resources Advisory Committee will be selected by the Executive Director of the Council. - (B) The Chair may be called upon to report to the Executive Director of the Council on appropriate matters, including the Advisory Committee's progress on the tasks described in Part 3 of this Charter. - (C) The duties of the Chair will include presiding over Conservation Resources Advisory Committee meetings, setting agendas for such meetings, ensuring that detailed minutes of such meetings are prepared and submitted to the Executive Director of the Council in a timely manner, and maintaining communication between the Committee and the Council's staff. - (D) The Chair will certify detailed minutes of meetings of the Conservation Resources Advisory Committee.
-The minutes should include a-time, date, and place of meeting; a list of persons present at the meeting, including advisory committee members, staff, Council members and members of the public who presented oral or written statements; an complete and accurate description summary of matters discussed, conclusions reached, and actions taken; persons invited to meet with the Committee, and persons in attendance.
-The minutes also will include and, copies of written statements made by members of the public, reports received, issued or approved by the Committee.
+- (A) The Chair of the Conservation Resources Advisory Committee will be selected by the Executive Director of the Council. - (B) The Chair may be called upon to report to the Executive Director of the Council on appropriate matters, including the Advisory Committee's progress on the tasks described in Part 3 of this Charter. - (C) The duties of the Chair will include presiding over Conservation Resources Advisory Committee meetings, setting agendas for such meetings, ensuring that detailed minutes of such meetings are prepared and submitted to the Executive Director of the Council in a timely manner, and maintaining communication between the Committee and the Council's staff. - (D) The Chair will certify detailed minutes of meetings of the Conservation Resources Advisory Committee.
+The minutes should include time, date, and place of meeting; a list of persons present at the meeting, including advisory committee members, staff, Council members and members of the public who presented oral or written statements; an accurate summary of matters discussed, conclusions reached, and actions taken; and, copies of written statements made by members of the public, reports received, issued or approved by the Committee.
 Minutes of meetings will be prepared and released within ten days of the meeting, unless the Management Officer grants an extension.
-The Chair will post the minutes of each meeting on the Committee meeting agenda webpage.distribute copies of the minutes to members of the Committee and other interested persons. - (E) Subcommittees or small workgroups of the Conservation Resources Advisory Committee may be established by the Chair of the Committee to undertake particular aspects of the Committee's work.
-Methods for organizing the work and procedures of the Committee must follow the scope of responsibilities assigned to the Committee by the Council.
-Council staff will make arrangements for Committee meetings and provide general support services. - 10.
-Vice-Chair:
+The Chair will post the minutes of each meeting on the Committee meeting agenda webpage. - (E) Subcommittees or small workgroups of the Conservation Resources Advisory Committee may be established by the Chair of the Committee to undertake particular aspects of the Committee's work. - (F) Methods for organizing the work and procedures of the Committee must follow the scope of responsibilities assigned to the Committee by the Council.
+Council staff will make arrangements for Committee meetings and provide general support services.

 - (A) The Vice-Chair of the Conservation Resources Advisory Committee will be selected by the Executive Director of the Council. - (B) The Vice-Chair will perform the duties of the Chair of the Committee in the absence of the Chair, and such other duties as the Chair of the Committee may assign. - 11.
 Rules: The advisory committee rules approved and adopted by the Council on March 17, 1982, as amended from time to time, will apply to the Conservation Resources Advisory Committee to the extent such matters are not covered in this Charter. - 12.
 Estimated Frequency of Committee Meetings: The Chair of the Conservation Resources Advisory Committee, after consultation with the Management Officer, or his or her designee, will call meetings as necessary.
 It is estimated that two committee meetings over two years will be held.
 Additional subcommittee meetings may also be held.
 All meetings will be open to the public, unless closed pursuant to 5 U.S.C. §552b(c).
 Timely notice of meetings, including agendas, will be made.
 Interested persons may attend Committee meetings and appear before or file statements with the Committee pursuant to the Council's advisory committee rules and subject to such other rules as the Council may prescribe. - 13.
-Reimbursement of Expenses: For purposes of attending Committee meetings, tThe Council will may reimburse public members of the Conservation Resources Advisory Committee for travel, including per diem in lieu of subsistence, in accordance with the Council's travel regulations policy for contractors and advisory committee members, for the purpose of attending Committee meetingsand as authorized by 5 U.S.C. §5703.
-The Executive Director shall determine who public may receive reimbursement. members are.
+Reimbursement of Expenses: For purposes of attending Committee meetings, the Council may reimburse members of the Conservation Resources Advisory Committee for travel, including

-14. Duration: The Conservation Resources Advisory Committee will terminate two years from the date this Charter is adopted, unless renewed in accordance with the Federal Advisory Committee Act.
+- per diem in lieu of subsistence, in accordance with the Council's travel policy and as authorized by 5 U.S.C. §5703.
+The Executive Director shall determine who may receive reimbursement. - 14.
+Duration: The Conservation Resources Advisory Committee will terminate two years from the date this Charter is adopted, unless renewed in accordance with the Federal Advisory Committee Act.